EgoAleSum/SMHelper/README.md

 This methods takes a dictionary (a set of key-value pairs) and returns a string that can be used as query string when building a URL.
 This method can be used together with `SMHelper.buildUrl`.

 Characters are escaped using the proper HTTP sequence when necessary (spaces are replaced with `%20`).
-This method is Unicode-safe, and supports arrays (values are separated with a comma).
+This method is Unicode-safe, and supports arrays .

 ### SMHelper.buildUrl